slow-E/OFMSCreativeTech/README.md

 3. What do V, I and R represent in Ohm’s formula?
 What are their units?

-4. If you have a voltage supply of 5V and across a resistor of 50 ohms, what will the current be?
+4. If you have a voltage supply of 5V across a resistor of 50 ohms, what will the current be?

 ## Breadboards